John Liantonio, MD, MBA, HMDC

 Clinical Interest: Gillian is passionate about providing care for older adults and loves that palliative medicine often includes working with older adults.
 She finds fulfillment in the critical role of palliative care to assist patients and families through complex situations.
-She is also involved with the Jefferson Center for Interprofessional Practice and Education and works with students from different colleges as part of interdisciplinary projects.
+Gillian attends on both the palliative care and geriatric medicine inpatient consult services and is working to expand outpatient palliative care at Jefferson.
+She is also the Assistant Director for the Physician Shortage Area Program at Sidney Kimmel Medical College.

-Personal Interest: Outside of the hospital Gillian loves traveling, exploring new restaurants with friends, and playing tennis.
-She recently moved to Fairmount and is excited to explore this area of the city.
+Personal Interest: Outside of the hospital Gillian loves spending time with family and friends, traveling, and playing tennis.
+Although she has lived in Philadelphia for a number of years, she is always excited to explore new restaurants and areas of the city.

 Kathleen "Katie" Mechler, MD

-Clinical Interest: Her clinical interests include underserved populations, patient education, advance care planning, communication, and medical education.
-She is happy to help Jefferson establish their HPM fellowship program.
+Clinical Interest: Her clinical interests include underserved populations, patient education, communication, humanities and compassion in medicine, and medical education.
+She enjoys working with all Jefferson learners interested in serious illness care and communication.

-Personal Interest: She enjoys doing home DIY projects to 90% completion, healthy cooking, long weekend bike rides, showing off pictures of Charlie and baby Abigail, and exploring free events in the city.
+Personal Interest: She enjoys doing home DIY projects to 90% completion, healthy cooking, gardening, and showing off pictures of her two kids.

 Kristine Swartz, MD